AviatrixSystems/Docs/HowTos/general_glossary.rst

 DevOps
 ^^^^^^^^^^^^^^^^^^^^^

 A software engineer whose role includes development (creating, updating, and improving software) and operations (the processes, steps, and methods required to run software cycles).
-DevOps Engineers improve the efficiency and effectiveness of the release cycle.
+DevOps Engineers enhance the efficiency and effectiveness of the release cycle.
 In some companies, they are known as “IT for engineers,” or highly-qualified IT personnel who have the expertise to address complex coding and networking issues.

 Duo
 ^^^^^^^^^^^^^^^^^^^^^

-A two-factor authentication service that provides extra security for user accounts.
+Duo is a two-factor authentication service that provides extra security for user accounts.

 DNS (Domain Name System)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^